rieckpil/learning-samples/taming-thymeleaf-examples/FEEDBACK.md

 - whenever you say "Add this to the template", it's not clear where exactly to add it sometimes also id does not matter much where.
 I know that I can easily look this up but still a short hint would be nice to switch constantly between book, IDEA and original source code.
 Example: the hidden version field
 - page 207: @Validated(CreateUserValidationGroupSequence.class), should be still @Validated(ValidationGroupSequence.class) at this point in the book
 - really nice error pages, with the general shell layout of the application this looks really sophisticated
+- the delete modal markup code is quite big, not sure if it's worth to explain it with more babysteps or e.g. remove the CSS classes from the book source code for a better reading experience

 # Questions

 - how to create the nice screenshots with background